Last Updated on December 5, 2022 by Wandering our World

 If you’re looking for fun when the sun goes down then here are the best Greek islands for nightlife!

-Greece’s most famous party destination is also breathtakingly beautiful, giving you the opportunity to dance the night away and then nurse a hangover by wallowing in turquoise waters the next day.
+Greece’s most famous party destination is also breathtakingly beautiful, giving you the opportunity to dance the night away and then wallow in turquoise waters the next day.

 Paradise Beach and Super Paradise Beach in Mykonos is the place to be, and home to nightclubs with huge dancefloors that host some of the world’s best DJs.
 The atmosphere here in summer is electric and the party inside the clubs and on the beach continues well into the night and past sunrise.